asuresh213/Parameter-Estimation-for-ODEs.jl/README.md

 Hard Goals
 1. Better optimization and personalization of training needs to be made.
-2. Upgrade the network architecture and use more sophesticated methods than genetic learning
+2. Upgrade the network architecture and use more sophesticated methods than genetic learning.